 Hotel Limbo on the Sea (Isla Colon): If you happen to stay at Limbo on the Sea, you must absolutely grab one of their sea view rooms, if they are available.
 Rooms 17 and 18 have the best views, but the latter certainly takes the cake.
 There’s a free breakfast each morning until 10am as well as quirky marine-inspired decorations all over, just to remind you that you’re in paradise.

 Spanish by the Sea (Isla Colon): When you stay at Spanish by the Sea, you feel a sense of community unlike any other hostel in Bocas.
 You meet your tribe and find yourself having shared dinners and conversations over cards against humanity.
 That sort of thing.
 The hostel is situated a little bit further away from the action of the Main Street, but that adds to its charm.
 It has a large, open (and clean) kitchen, which is one of the focal points of social interaction, as people will often cook together here.
 It’s a Spanish school as well as a hostel so there are lots of breakaway areas and desks for working.

 Selina’s (Isla Colon): This certainly isn’t my favourite place and feels a bit cliquey, but it’s the biggest powerhouse hostel in Bocas and isn’t all bad.
 Their rooms are air conditioned all day and the wifi here is strong enough to stream your favourite shows from back home.
-They have a buffet breakfast for $4 as well as a lovely lounge area and dock for swimming.
-The bar and restaurant staff always appear to be having the time of their lives, which is nice.
+They have a buffet breakfast everyday for $4 as well as a lovely lounge area and dock for swimming.

 Where to shop